-Looking for the top things to do in Budapest in 2021 and beyond?
+Looking for the top things to do when you visit Budapest in 2021 and beyond?
 Step right up!
 We’re immensely excited about the Hungarian capital at the moment, and we have a whole host of reasons why you should include this Central European destination on your wish list for future travels.
-Here are just a few of the most important reasons why Budapest is on the must-visit list of some of the world’s most intrepid travellers for 2021 and deserves a spot of honour on yours as well:
+Here are just a few of the most important reasons why Budapest is on the must-visit list of some of the world’s most intrepid travellers and deserves a spot of honour on yours as well:

 Budapest sightseeing is top-notch

 Budapest tourist attractions are renowned the world over.
 The top 10 things to do in Budapest include the following:

 Danube River.
 Budapest is bisected by the Danube River.
 Its 19th-century Chain Bridge connects the hilly Buda district with flat Pest.
 You can simply walk along it to enjoy the scenery, or you can book a cruise to get closer to the action.

 Castle Hill.
 Castle Hill is a kilometre-long limestone plateau towering 170m above the Danube.
 It contains some of Budapest’s most important medieval monuments and museums and is a Unesco World Heritage Site.

 Buda Castle: Buda Castle is the historical castle and palace complex of the Hungarian kings in Budapest.

 Hungarian Parliament Building.
 The Hungarian Parliament Building numbers among the city’s foremost attractions, drawing nearly 700,000 visitors each year.
 It is known as one of the best examples of Gothic Revival and Renaissance Revival architecture in the world.

 Hungarian State Opera House.
 The Hungarian State Opera House is renowned as one of the finest examples of Neo-Renaissance architecture in existence today.
 It is being refurbished, but tours of the building are still on offer.

 Kőbánya Caves.
 During the Second World War, tunnels were created beneath the city’s 10th district to assemble aircraft engines and for use as a civilian bomb shelter.
 It is now very popular with cave divers.